 StorageIO makes inquiries about whether the cloud eats data while StorageMojo looks at the problems you may encounter running cloud storage.

-Antony Vanderwert celebrates the release of an XIV management app for iDevices.
-We look forward to the first “I left an iPad in a taxi and someone wiped our XIV” story soon.
+Antony Vanderwert the release an XIV management app for iDevices.
+We look forward to the “I left an iPad in a taxi and someone wiped our XIV” story soon.

 DataCore ANZ manages to get the Tea Party, the Occupy movement and virtualisation into a single post, which we think is a feat worth noting.